BAJAJ FINSERV DIRECT LIMITED

 Learn how different types of bonds are taxed in India, including interest income, capital gains, TDS rules, exemptions, and changes from Finance Act 2024.

 Understanding how bond investments are taxed is essential for every investor, whether they are salaried professionals or self-employed individuals.
-This guide explores the various tax implications associated with interest income and capital gains from different types of bonds in India, helping readers make informed financial decisions.
+This article explores the various tax implications associated with interest income and capital gains from different types of bonds in India, helping readers make informed financial decisions.

-What are Bonds?
+What are Bonds

 They are considered relatively safer than stocks and are often used for steady income and portfolio diversification.